carbon1911/carbon1911.github.io/portfolio/faq/faq-music-video/_posts/2023-11-03-faq-music-video.markdown

     12. HRL transformation arguments are Suppliers
     13. to be finished
     14. some things to think
-        15. e. g. functions to, e. g., not need to define the firetruck light all the time in each drawable
+        15. e.g. functions to, e.g., not need to define the firetruck light all the time in each drawable